 The relative costs of distributed solar to the customer versus the shareholder help explain the political landscape for solar, where utilities are fighting rearguard actions against net metering and other policies that support distributed solar across the country.

 The poor outlook also explains why utilities are trying to change the language of renewable energy, to favor their continued control and ownership.
 In their Orwellian newspeak, rooftop solar becomes “private solar,” in contrast to “universal solar” that utilities will own and control.

 In a 100% renewable energy future, there’s room for big, utility-scale wind and solar and distributed renewables, too.
 Understanding the relative cost of our investments matters, because resources are limited.
 But understanding the relative benefits (and the recipients) matters, because making the transition doesn’t require us to remain married to a century-old and increasingly archaic business model.

 The economic arguments between big and small can’t be taken at face value, because the largest players have a vested (dare I say oversized?) interest in the outcome.
-Can scale economies generate cheaper electricity?
-Sometimes.
-But smaller renewable energy systems can also compete at the retail level, where their relative benefit (and the costs they offset) is also higher.
+Bigger wind and solar projects can generate cheaper electricity, if the power can be used right at the point of generation.
+But smaller renewable energy systems compete at the retail level, where their relative benefit and the costs they offset are higher.